samssausages/unraid-install-sslcert/README.md

 It is setup to work with pfsense and ACME certificates

-One script retrieves the certs to your local server from pfsense, using SSH and the ACME plugin.
-The other script copies them over and restarts the webserver.

-The newest version combines the script into one.
-If you don't need the SSH function from pfsense, use the old script.
+The newest version combines the retrival script and the install script into one.
+If you already have the files and don't need to copy from another host, then use the old script and set the file location.

 # Install
 - Use User-Scripts and set a cron schedule, ideally for 60 days.
 Set your letsencrypt renewal to 59 days.